|Pillars||$200,000 - $499,999|

 |Partners||$5,000 - 24,999|

 |Friends||Up to $1,000|

-A gift of real estate allows you to eliminate all capital gains taxes.
-And you may deduct the fair market value of your gift.
-If you wish, you can transfer the deed to the Wilson Research Foundation and keep the right to live in and use the property for your lifetime.
-You will receive a current charitable deduction based on your life expectancy and the value of the home or property.
+- Gifts of real estate or property: The advantages include eliminating capital gains taxes and deducting the fair market value of the gift.
+One option is to transfer a deed to the Wilson Research Foundation while retaining the right to live in and use the property for life.
+In that scenario, the donor receives a current charitable deduction based on life expectancy and the value of the home or property.

-A gift of stock: Two-fold tax savings result from gifts of securities: You can avoid paying any capital gains tax on the increase in value of the stock since its purchase, and you receive a tax deduction for full market value.
+- Gifts of stock: To make a gift of securities, contact our brokerage firm: Merrill Lynch/Parker Wealth Management at (601) 607-7656 or (800) 937-0882.
+Two-fold tax savings result from stock gifts: You avoid paying capital gains tax on the increase in value of the stock since purchase, and you receive a tax deduction for full market value.

 Questions?
 Contact Chris Blount, the Foundation's Executive Director, at (601) 364-3598 or e-mail email@example.com

 "With your help...there are no limits."
 Earl R. Wilson (founding chairman of Methodist Rehabilitation Center)